Your browser doesn't support javascript.

 ABSTRACT

-INTRODUCTION: Spontaneous rupture of hepatocellular carcinoma (rHCC) is a life-threatening complication occurring in 3-15% of patients with HCC.
-This review discusses the most recent updates in the epidemiology, pathophysiology, risk factors, diagnosis and presentation, management, and prognostic factors of rHCC.
-METHODS: A comprehensive systematic review was performed using MEDLINE/PubMed and Web of Science databases, with the end of search date being December 1, 2023, regarding rHCC diagnosis, imaging, and management.
-RESULTS: Achieving adequate hemostasis and stabilization of the patient remains the primary objective in managing patients presenting with rHCC.
-In earlier studies, the mortality rate in the acute phase of rHCC has been reported to be 25-75%.
-However, more recent studies reviewed here have demonstrated that transcatheter arterial embolization/chemoembolization (TAE/TACE) followed by elective hepatectomy in select patients may offer significantly improved survival benefits and decrease perioperative complications compared to TAE/TACE alone or emergent/one-stage hepatectomy.
-CONCLUSION: Although prognosis for rHCC remains the lowest among causes of death related to HCC, more recent studies have demonstrated that improved short- and long-term patient outcomes may be achieved through active surveillance efforts for HCC combined with advanced multimodal diagnostic tools and multidisciplinary management strategies.
+BACKGROUND: Spontaneous rupture of hepatocellular carcinoma (rHCC) is a life-threatening complication that occurs in 3 % to 15 % of patients with hepatocellular carcinoma (HCC).
+This review aimed to discuss the most recent updates in the epidemiology, pathophysiology, risk factors, diagnosis as well as presentation, management, and prognostic factors of rHCC.
+METHODS: A comprehensive systematic review was conducted using Medline/PubMed and Web of Science databases with the end of search date being December 1, 2023 regarding rHCC diagnosis, imaging, and management.
+RESULTS: Achieving adequate hemostasis and stabilization of the patient remains the primary objective in the management of patients with rHCC.
+In earlier studies, the mortality rate in the acute phase of rHCC was reported to be 25 % to 75 %.
+However, more recent studies have demonstrated that transcatheter arterial embolization (TAE)/transcatheter arterial chemoembolization (TACE) followed by elective hepatectomy in select patients may offer improved survival benefits and decrease perioperative complications compared with TAE/TACE alone or emergent/1-stage hepatectomy.
+CONCLUSION: Although the prognosis for rHCC remains the worst among causes of death related to HCC, more recent studies have demonstrated that improved short- and long-term patient outcomes may be achieved through active surveillance efforts for HCC combined with advanced multimodal diagnostic tools and multidisciplinary management strategies.

 J Immunother Cancer ; 12(3)2024 Mar 14.